Driver’s Responsibilities Clause Samples

 Driver’s Responsibilities.
 Drivers will, when requested by RCTA, hand out notices to passengers or otherwise render assistance in RCTA’s customer relations, promotion, marketing, monitoring and supervisory functions.
 Drivers will be required to honor special passes; collect, cancel and/or validate passes and tickets; and issue and collect transfers, as determined by RCTA.
 Drivers will verify deposits into the farebox of cash fares and cash for the purchase of passes, but drivers will not handle money.
 Drivers will record ridership counts by passenger category and boarding location in accordance with procedures approved by RCTA.
 When requested, drivers of vehicles in dial-a-ride or route deviation (Flex Route) service will provide passenger assistance to persons with disabilities, including boarding/deboarding assistance, loading and unloading of small packages, and, to the extent reasonable considering distance, travel assistance between the vehicle and the passenger’s door.
 Drivers shall have available at all times during operation of any bus an accurate time piece with active second hand (or digital equivalent), set each day to conform to the local telephone system time.

 Driver’s Responsibilities.
+Drivers will, when requested by HTA, hand out notices to passengers or otherwise render assistance in HTA’s customer relations, promotion, monitoring, and supervisory functions.
 Drivers will verify fares and be responsible for all ticket transactions.
-Drivers will record ridership information in accordance with procedures approved by the City.
-All employees who are likely to be in contact with the public are to be trained by Contractor to give accurate information concerning all Dial‐A‐ Ride fares and services.
-Additionally, drivers shall meet the following requirements and observe the following rules:
+Drivers will record ridership information in accordance with procedures approved by HTA.
+All employees who are likely to be in contact with the public are to be trained by Contractor to give accurate information concerning all Dial-A-Ride fares and services.
+Additionally, drivers shall meet the following requirements and observe the following rules: i.
+Be courteous and sensitive to the special needs of passengers with disabilities and all persons contacted in the performance of the job; ii.
+Shall schedule rides in a manner that ensures a consistently high quality of service; iii.
+Maintain a working timepiece at all times (the time on his/her timepiece must be synchronized with dispatcher or lead driver daily);

 Driver’s Responsibilities.
 Drivers will, when requested by MTA, provide notices to passengers or otherwise render assistance with MTA’s SAGE STAGE customer relations, promotion, marketing, monitoring and supervisory functions.
 Drivers will be required to honor special passes; collect, cancel and/or validate passes, tickets and coupons; and issue and collect transfers, as determined by MTA.
 Drivers will verify cash fares deposited in an onboard farebox.
 Drivers will not handle money or make change for passengers.
 Drivers will record ridership counts by passenger category and boarding location in accordance with procedures approved by MTA.
 When requested, drivers of vehicles for SAGE STAGE services will provide passenger assistance to persons that have disabilities, including boarding/alighting assistance, loading and unloading of small packages, and, to the extent reasonable considering distance, travel assistance between the vehicle and the passenger’s door.
 Drivers shall have available at all times during operation of any bus, an accurate time piece with active second hand (or digital equivalent).
 Drivers will be responsible for ensuring accuracy of their time piece.